troutlytics/troutlytics-frontend/README.md

 Built With

-    Next.js - The React framework for server-side rendering Tailwind CSS - For utility-first styling
+    TypeScript - For adding type safety to JavaScript Next.js - React framework for server-side rendering SWR - For fetching, error handling, loading, and caching data Tailwind CSS - For styling
-    TypeScript - Used for adding type safety to JavaScript Chart.js - For creating interactive data visualizations leaflet.js - For creating an interactive map
+    Chart.js - For creating interactive data visualizations leaflet.js - For creating an interactive map
-    SWR - For fetching, error handling, loading, and caching data

 #### Contributing